westfish/deepeyes-my/verl/models/mcore/readme.md

     - expert parallel
     - more efficient and general weight resharding and loading
 3. Offline weights conversion
-    - support weights larger then single GPU memory
+    - support weights larger than single GPU memory